-- Bag limit [0-4] Chinook salmon, of which no more than [0-4] fish over 23 inches total length may be retained until the subquota is met, then 0 fish over 23 inches total length. - Possession limit [0-12] Chinook salmon, of which no more than [0-4] fish over 23 inches total length may be retained when take of salmon over 23 inches total length is allowed.
+- 2022 quota of 2,119 KRFC over 23 inches total length - KRFC daily bag limit of two Chinook salmon, of which no more than one fish over 23 inches total length may be retained until the subquota is met, then zero fish over 23 inches total length. - KRFC possession limit of six Chinook salmon, with no more than three fish over 23 inches total length may be retained when the take of salmon over 23 inches total length is allowed.